-An early version, consisting only of four stanzas was published in Nash’s Magazine June 1914 and Cosmopolitan July 1914.
+An early version, consisting only of four stanzas was published in Nash’s Magazine in June 1914 and in Cosmopolitan in July 1914.
 It stood as an epigraph to the first essay in a series titled “Egypt of the Egyptians” in Nash’s.
 In Cosmopolitan the series title was Egypt of the Magicians.
 The verses themselves bore no title but were headed by the quotation from Exodus vii, 22: ‘And the magicians of Egypt did so with their enchantments.’

 A second and fifth verse were added when the poem was published in The Years Between.
 That version was collected in Inclusive Verse, Definitive Verse, the Sussex Edition vol.33, the Burwash Edition vol. 26, and the Cambridge Edition of 2013 (Ed.
 Pinney) p.
 1129.

 Daniel Hadas notes that this poem uses only two rhymes, not something I’ve seen before in Kipling.
 It seems to be a variant on the rondel.
 The scheme matches the poem’s theme of failing to move beyond a first love: it fails to move beyond the first rhymes.
 [D.H.]